 Mr Big’s dream of having a house with a gravelled pathway is a bit far away still for us but as long as we can experience, great hotels like Heckfield Place, we can get a regular taste of it.

-The gravelled pathway takes you via a gentle curve to the front of this new luxury country hotel that opened in September after years of waiting.
+The gravelled pathway takes you via a gentle curve to the front of this luxury country hotel.

 Heckfield review in summary